 Edward Hopper’s distinctive oil paintings convey subtle emotion sometimes construed as loneliness.
 Often, a single figure populates a scene, imparting a sense of silence.
 (Hopper himself did not talk much.
 A friend of his reported, “Hopper had no small talk; he was famous for his monumental silences.”)
 Still, Hopper (American, 1882–1967) maintained that his interest lay in capturing light rather than conveying a mood.
 Among his influences were the Ashcan School of gritty realism and Impressionism, whose use of outdoor light he admired.
 Hopper sold his first piece at the 1913 Armory Show.
 Ten years passed before he sold another, but in the following year, when he exhibited at a New York gallery, his work sold out and established his reputation.
 For most of his roughly 60-year career, Hopper divided his time between New York and New England.
 He is recognized as one of the 20th century’s greatest realists.

-Pomegranate is proud to produce jigsaw puzzles with thoughtfully conceived, engagingly intricate, and aesthetically appealing images in a solid interlocking format.
-The sturdy construction combined with the wide fine art image selection and vibrant color reproduction will delight everyone from experts to first-time puzzlers.
+Pomegranate is proud to produce jigsaw puzzles with thoughtfully conceived, engagingly intricate, and aesthetically appealing images on a solid interlocking format.
+The sturdy construction combined with the wide image selection and vibrant color reproduction will delight everyone from experts to first-time puzzlers.

 - 33.60 Ounces